Vehmloewff/dtils/readme.md

   tests.
 Any contributions in this spectrum would be greatly appreciated.
 - Module and doc comments need to be used more heavily

-## Future Plans

-- [x] (`sh`) add support for line-mapping stdout and stderr streams
-- [ ] (`sh`) add functions to easily start a deno process
-- [ ] Add a lot of testing utilities, such as `TestServer`
-- [ ] Add JSON utils, such as the ability to parse something to unknown and then safely get it peicemeal
-- [ ] Add cbor utils, with same json safety
-- [ ] Add http client utilities
-- [ ] Add number formatting utils, such as `formatLargeNumber`
-- [ ] Resurrect `logger` as a `console` interceptor and throttle
-- [ ] Add GIT functions that get the current branch, create a release, etc
-- [ ] Add environment detection
-- [ ] Add a modular bundler bundling code (maybe `jikno/rumble` without the html?)
-- [ ] Add functions that deploy a project to Deno Deploy, EC2, etc.
-- [ ] Add a process daemon that will keep processes running
-- [ ] Add a functions to backup a particular application's storage
-- [ ] Add functions to make downloading/unzipping files easier
-- [ ] Add functions to run builtin deno lint, deno test, and deno bench
-  - [x] test
-  - [x] fmt
-  - [x] lint
-  - [ ] bench
-  - [ ] Stabilize it all

 ## Can I Contribute?

 Hell yeah